 Equipment efficiency describes the amount of electricity that is converted into light, and is usually stated as a percentage.
 LEDs usually reach somewhere between 40 and 50% efficiency, meaning that 40–50% of electricity put in comes out in the form of light.

-To put that in perspective, a top-notch HID light would see about 25-30% efficiency.
-For example: if you switched from a typical 600-watt HID light, a 300-watt LED would produce about the same amount of light.
-(Remember that since we’re emitting a very specific spectrum, we’ll see another bump in productivity on top of that.)
+To put that in perspective, a top-notch HID light would see about 25–30% efficiency.
+For example: if you switched from a typical 600-watt HID light to a 300-watt LED, it would produce about the same amount of light.
+Remember that since we’re emitting a very specific spectrum, we’ll see another bump in productivity on top of that.